 Here at Website Builder Expert, we’re not content with simply explaining the differences between types of hosting – we want to give you some real insight into the providers who offer them.

 That’s why we conduct our own expert research.
 We’ve spent hours looking into hundreds of hosting plans, and put together a list of the top-rated providers based on the factors we’ve discussed.

 Top 3 VPS Hosting Providers

-From our research, InMotion is the standout provider for VPS hosting – and with top features and great value for money (including the 70% discount for WBE readers), it’s easy to see why.
-InMotion offers a respectable uptime of 99.97%, up to 260GB of storage, 6TB of bandwidth, and 8GB of RAM.
+From our research, InMotion is a solid provider for VPS hosting with top features and great value for money.
+InMotion offers a respectable uptime of 99.97%, up to 360GB of storage, unlimited bandwidth, and 16GB of RAM.
 You also get access to an abundance of help features, a free domain, and a 30-day, money-back guarantee.

 Top 3 Dedicated Hosting Providers

-InMotion’s main focus may be shared and VPS hosting, but the fact it’s a top three provider for dedicated hosting is a testament to how good the service really is.
-InMotion’s top-tiered pricing can look a little off-putting, but few websites will ever need that level of plan.
-With up to 16 CPU cores, 64GB of RAM, and 15TB of bandwidth on offer, InMotion certainly is a big player in the dedicated hosting space.
+HostGator’s main focus may be shared and VPS hosting, but the fact it’s a top three provider for dedicated hosting is a testament to how good the service really is.
+HostGator’s top-tiered pricing can look a little off-putting, but few websites will ever need that level of plan.
+With up to 8 CPU cores, 30GB of RAM, and unlimited bandwidth on offer, HostGator is certainly a big player in the dedicated hosting space.